-Because scaled marks (not HSC marks) are used in the ATAR calculation, scaling is the first step in calculating the ATAR.
+Scaled marks (not HSC marks) are used in the ATAR calculation, scaling is the first step in calculating the ATAR.
 It is necessary because HSC students take all kinds of different courses, and scaling allows courses to be compared fairly.
-We know that the same marks in different courses are not necessarily equal, just as the same amounts of money in different countries are not equal.
-In the same way that an exchange rate can be used to compare currency in different countries, scaling can be used to compare marks in different courses.
+We know that the same marks in different courses are not necessarily equal.